When it comes to eCommerce link building, there might be quite a few things that companies might need support with.

 Thankfully, we can create our email sequence within Respona and make sure that everything looks as it should.

 We think that for the campaign we’re building, it’d be more appropriate to create a new template and that’s why we’re clicking on the Create New icon.

 Here’s how our email sequence looks before we create our initial outreach email:

-After having clicked on the Create New Step blue button highlighted above, we start putting together a killer email that consists of a great subject line and interesting text.
+After having clicked on the Create New Step button, we start putting together a killer email that consists of a great subject line and interesting text.